-Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders entities (whether such financial institutions or nonfinancial entities are beneficial owners or intermediaries), unless they satisfy certain due diligence and information reporting requirements.
+Certain withholding rules imposed under Section 1471 through 1474 of the Code (otherwise known as the "Foreign Account Tax Compliance Act" or "FATCA") generally impose a 30% U.S. withholding tax on certain payments made (including OID, if any) to non-U.S. financial institutions and certain other non-U.S. financial entities (whether such financial institutions or nonfinancial entities are beneficial owners or intermediaries), unless they satisfy certain due diligence and information reporting requirements.
 An intergovernmental agreement between the United States and the holder's jurisdiction may modify these requirements.
 While withholding under FATCA would also have applied to payments of gross proceeds from the sale or other disposition of the Series 2020A Bonds on or after January 1, 2019, proposed U.S. Treasury Regulations eliminate FATCA withholding on payments of gross proceeds entirely.
 Although these U.S. Treasury Regulations are not final, they can be relied upon until final U.S. Treasury Regulations are issued.
 Failure to comply with the additional certification, information reporting and other specified requirements imposed under FATCA could also result in the 30% withholding tax being imposed on certain "passthru" payments with respect to, Series 2020A Bonds held by or through a foreign entity.
 However, under current guidance, withholding under FATCA will apply to certain "passthru" payments no earlier than the date that is two years after publication of final U.S. Treasury Regulations defining the term "foreign passthru payments."
 Prospective holders are encouraged to consult with their own tax advisors regarding the implications of this legislation and the applicable regulations on their investment in a Series 2020A Bond.